Jaysmito101/cgl/README.md

 * Data structures
   - List(dynamic array) + Stack (implemented together)
-  - Hashtable -> This hastable is general purpose.
+  - Hashtable -> This hashtable is general purpose.
 Key can be string or a n-bit buffer.
 The value can be anything int, string, float, custom types, ...
-     - Hashtable Iterator -> Iterate through the hashtable using a [simple](https://github.com/Jaysmito101/cgl/blob/main/examples/using_hashtable_iterator.c) API
+     - Hashtable Iterator -> Iterate through the hashtable using a [simple](https://github.com/Jaysmito101/cgl/blob/main/examples/c/using_hashtable_iterator.c) API

 * Logger
   - Can be enabled/disabled by `#define CGL_DISABLE_LOGGER`
   - Log to multiple log files simultaneously
-  - Log to console with colored output for seperate log levels
+  - Log to console with colored output for separate log levels
   - Logger with auto timestamps

 * Cross Platform Networking (Optional)